Ranking New Zealand's best and worst savings accounts

 Then there’s the Squirrel On-Call Account

-A relatively recent addition to New Zealand’s suite of savings products, the Squirrel On-Call account is built different.
+A comparatively recent addition to New Zealand’s suite of savings products, the Squirrel On-Call account is built different.

 Funds can be moved between your main bank and Squirrel (and vice versa) within two hours, 7 days a week, as long as you make the transfer between 9:00am and 10:00pm.